gentlemanautomaton/smb/README.md

 }
 ```

-Byte ordering is handled by the accessors for each type:
+Byte ordering is handled by the accessors for each byte slice:

 ```Go
 package smbpacket